absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 6. Production Access Tokens - This is the service account tokens used to access production environments.
 These are only created if a project associated to the team has been promoted to prod.

 ---
-#### `sub create openshift pvc`
-This command can be used to either add a PersistentVolumeClaim to a particular environment, or to every environment in a Project pipeline based on user selection.

----
 #### `sub create project`
 This command can be used to create a new Subatomic Project associated to a particular Team.
 This just creates the metadata representation of the project within the Subatomic database.
 After creating a Project, you will need to associate it to a Bitbucket Project which you should be prompted for.
 More information about associating a Subatomic Project to a Bitbucket project can be found [here](#sub-link-bitbucket-project).
 Once the Project has been fully defined, this captured metadata can then be used as the input into 'templates' that create things such as [new OpenShift environments](#sub-request-project-environments), or [Jenkins build jobs](#sub-project-request-jenkins-job).